dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 **Parameters**

 `templateName`: Specify the name of the template that you want to update.
-`settings`: An object of DSSimplifiedCaptureVisionSettings.
+`settings`: An object of SimplifiedCaptureVisionSettings.

 **Return Value**